tanya-tki/bank-marketing-campaign/README.md

 1. Ask : Defining our goals and the questions we aim to answer with our analysis.
 2. Prepare: Gathering our dataset from Kaggle and ensuring it's ready for analysis.
-3. Process: Using Python to clean and preprocess our data, making it suitable for detailed examination.
+3. Process (Data Cleaning): Using Python to clean and preprocess our data, making it suitable for detailed examination.
 4. Analyze: Delving into the data to uncover patterns, trends, and insights that answer our initial questions.
 5. Share: Visualizing our findings with Tableau, crafting a compelling narrative that conveys the story behind the data.
 6. Act: Drawing conclusions and recommending actions based on our analysis to inform decision-making and strategy.# bank-marketing-campaign